SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Feedback is often tricky when your brain has shut down after the debate and you try to make up something from your own notes.
 I personally write down my feedback while the speeches are going on.
 The moment a question comes to my mind during the speech like, "Missing reasoning", I write it down in brackets.
 It helps me deliver the feedback quicker when I'm asked for it.

+Ideally the judges who conduct sessions are ones who've read and understood the manual, so that
+- Their feedback is far likelier to be valid.
+- Reading the manual also gives the judge conviction behind their feedback because they know it to be correct, rather than saying, "I'm not sure about this but I don't think you're allowed to edit your model in the second speech"
-Ideally the judges who conduct sessions are ones who've read and understood the manual, so that they have Wrong feedback can set debaters back quite a bit because they approach future debates believing this is right, and also ignore tourney adjes who contradict this feedback because "these tourney adjes don't know what they're talking about".
+- Wrong feedback can set debaters back quite a bit because they approach future debates believing this is right, and also ignore tourney adjes who contradict this feedback because "these tourney adjes don't know what they're talking about".

 **The impulsive way to give feedback is telling people how they messed up and what they can improve on.
 But I think you should consciously try to tell people what they got right as well for a few reasons.**